username77/databento-cpp/examples/csharp/README.md

 Additional flags let you request snapshots (`--snapshot/--no-snapshot`), replay from a historical start time (`--start`), change the input symbology type, extend the user agent string, or adjust the number of printed quote updates.
+Snapshots are disabled by default because not every schema supports them (for example, `mbp-1`).
+Enable `--snapshot` only when the target schema supports an initial replay.
 Environment variable `DATABENTO_API_KEY` is used automatically when `--api-key` is omitted.【F:examples/csharp/LiveQuotesSample/Program.cs†L18-L31】【F:examples/csharp/LiveQuotesSample/Program.cs†L343-L416】